apache/skywalking/docs/en/concepts-and-designs/mal.md

 ```

 ___
-**Note, aggregation operations affect the samples for one bulk only.
+**Note, aggregation operations affect the samples from one bulk only.
 If the metrics are reported parallel from multiple instances/nodes
 through different SampleFamily, this aggregation would NOT work.**

 In the best practice for this scenario, build the metric with labels that represent each instance/node.
 Then use the